Causal inference with recurrent and competing events: Discussion

 Further, we have given formal conditions for identifying these effects, and demonstrated how to evaluate the identification conditions in causal graphs.
 This allowed us to formally describe how the causal estimands map to classical statistical estimands for recurrent events based on counting processes in the limit of fine discretizations of time.

 In settings with competing events, it is often of interest to disentangle the effect on the recurrent event from the effect on the competing event.
 The controlled direct effect often fails to do so in a scientifically insightful way, because it is not clear which intervention, if any, eliminates the occurrence of the competing event.
 The interpretation of the direct effect is therefore unclear.
-The separable effect corresponds (by design) to a well-defined intervention in which we conceptually decompose the original treatment into components, which we then assign independently of each other.
+The separable effect corresponds (by design) to interventions on components of the original treatment, which are assigned independently of each other.
 The practical relevance of the estimand relies on the plausibility of modified treatments.
 The process of conceptualizing modified treatments can motivate future treatment development and sharpen research questions about mechanisms \citep{robins_alternative_2011,robins2020interventionist,stensrud_separable_2020-1}.

 Stronger assumptions are needed to identify the (controlled) direct effect and separable effects compared to the total effect.
 For example, these estimands require the investigator to measure common causes of the recurrent event and failure time, even in an ideal randomized trial such as in Sec.~\ref{sec:observed_data}.
 The need for stronger assumptions is far from unique to our setting, and it is analogous to the task of identifying per-protocol effects in settings with imperfect adherence and mediation effects.